unrealed/Tabletop-Simulator-API/docs/ui/inputelements.md

 ```xml
 <Button onClick="uiClickFunc">Click Me</Button>
 ```
 This would trigger a function in the Global Lua script `function uiClickFunc()`.
-But if you want to target a function on an Object's script?
+But what if you want to target a function on an Object's script?
 Place the GUID for the object before the function name, like so:
 ```xml
 <Button onClick="aaa111/uiClickFunc">Click Me</Button>
 ```